-The bachelor of science degree in physical education prepares individuals for careers in a variety of areas.
+The Bachelor of Science degree in Physical Education prepares individuals for careers in a variety of areas.
 At the heart of the degree is the physical education teacher education program, which has been preparing excellent physical educators since 1911.
-The bachelor of science degree in physical education is the key to obtaining physical education teaching positions in Wisconsin, other states, and internationally.
+The Bachelor of Science degree in Physical Education is the key to obtaining physical education teaching positions in Wisconsin, other states, and internationally.
 Graduates of the program have received state-level awards for their teaching accomplishments.

 A degree in physical education also readies individuals for other career paths.
 Some graduates have pursued teaching positions outside of school settings.
 Other graduates of the program have successful careers in many positions unrelated to teaching.
-Program alumni are well represented in the areas of coaching and officiating, recreation, fitness, healthcare, and sport management.
+Program alumni are well represented in the areas of coaching and officiating, recreation, fitness, healthcare and sport management.
 A few alumni are coaching at the NCAA Division I level or working for the U.S. Olympic Committee or the Cincinnati Bengals.

 The careers of some of our physical education alumni are highlighted here.